wq/wq/docs/guides/organize-inputs-into-fieldsets.md

 // navigate to /surveys/new
 ```

 > As the configuration above shows, defining a fieldset causes the corresponding fields to be nested under a "group" field.
 Similarly, the actual JSON data sent from/to the wq.db API will include a nested object containing those attributes.
 In general this will all be handled transparently by wq, but if you are using a custom [context plugin] to set defaults, be sure to return a nested object like `{"admin": {"status": "active" }}` (even though the actual database table is not nested).
+The [third demo](#demo-3) below includes a context plugin.

 ## Step 2: Customize Fieldset Appearance